genesiscommunitysuccess/docs/docs/03_server/05_access-control/04_sso_authentication.md

 #### Enable OIDC Logout in GPAL

-The easiest way to enable OIDC logout in GPAL is by specifying the logout endpoint as shown in the sample below:
+The easiest way to enable OIDC logout in GPAL is by specifying the logout endpoint, as shown in the sample below:

 ```kotlin title='specifying logout endpoint'
 oidc {